knowledgesystems/knowledgesystems-k8s-deployment/cbioportal/README.md

 ```bash
 kubectl apply -f session-service/session_service.yaml
 ```
+Note:
+* in the public kubernetes cluster, the version of mongodb deployed via helm proved to be difficult to upgrade or maintain.
+The version of the helm chart being used was 4.0.4, and the deployment was from an old (pre-v3) version of helm.
+See [problems_managing_session_service.md](problems_managing_session_service.md)
 ### How to migrate one mongo database to mongo db in kubernetes

 Run on the database you'd like to copy (change `${}` variables accordingly):